haochenprophet/iwant/README.md

 I know you ,You know me , I know everything , everything know me ;
 I know the past, understand the present, insight into the future, know everything;
-I know anywhere, I can find anywhere, I arrive at any time any space
+I know anywhere, I can find anywhere, I arrive at any time any space.

 I can do everthing , I exist, also disappear ,I live and die.I am here,  I'm not in this ;
 I will be reduced to ashes, I will be everywhere .